Generalizing to unseen domains via distribution matching: Learning domain agnostic representations for domain generalization

 where $y_{C}$ corresponds to the task label for the example $x$, and $y_k$ is equal to 1 in case $x\sim\mathcal{D}^k_S$, or 0 otherwise.
 Training is carried out with alternate updates.
 A pseudocode describing the training procedure is presented in Algorithm \ref{pseudo_code}.
+To further illustrate our proposed approach, we provide in Figure \ref{fig:method} (in the Supplementary material) a diagram showing the main components of the model in a case where three domains are available at training time.

-We empirically found it helpful to augment our domain generalization approach with strategies for stabilizing the training of generative adversarial networks with multiple discriminators \cite{neyshabur2017stabilizing, albuquerque2019multi}.
-A random projection layer is then introduced in the input of each domain discriminator with the goal of making examples from different distributions harder to be distinguished, and the negative log hypervolume is used instead of the summation in the game represented in (\ref{eq:game})\footnoteref{fn:supmat}.
-We refer to the proposed approach as G2DM (\textbf{G}eneralizing to unseen \textbf{D}omains via \textbf{D}istribution \textbf{M}atching).
+\textbf{Improving training stability:} Previous work on domain adaptation/generalization \cite{ganin2016domain,li2018deep} proposed solving the problem stated in (\ref{eq:game}) using a gradient reversal layer \cite{ganin2015unsupervised}.
+We empirically observed such approach to be heavily dependent on the choice of hyperparameters in order for training to converge.
+We propose to augment the described adversarial approach using strategies originally utilized for stabilizing the training of generative adversarial networks with multiple discriminators \cite{neyshabur2017stabilizing, albuquerque2019multi}.
+Namely, we include a random projection layer in the input of each domain discriminator with the goal of making examples from different distributions harder to be distinguished.
+In addition, we use the negative log-hypervolume instead of the summation in the game represented in (\ref{eq:game}) in order to assign more preference to solutions which decrease all pairwise divergences uniformly even in cases where there is a trade-off in their minimization.
+We refer to the proposed approach as G2DM (Generalizing to unseen Domains via Distribution Matching).

 \textbf{Differences to multi-source domain adaptation:} We further remark the differences between G2DM and previous adversarial approaches which are often employed in domain adaptation.
-Essentially, G2DM compares examples \emph{only from source domains} to learn domain-agnostic representations, i.e. there is no notion of target distribution.
-Other settings such as \cite{zhao2018adversarial} are more restricted in that a particular distribution is targeted and data from that distribution is required, besides the source data we use in our case.
+Essentially, G2DM compares examples \emph{only from source domains} to learn domain-agnostic representations, i.e., there is no notion of target distribution.
+Other settings such as \cite{sun2015survey, peng2019moment} are more restricted in that a particular distribution is targeted and data from that distribution is required, besides the source data we use in our case.
 Moreover, those approaches do not aim at matching source distributions and only consider $\mathcal{H}$-divergences computed between each source domain and the given target.
-In the case of G2DM on the other hand, the goal is to match source domain distributions to decrease $\epsilon$, and thus only pairwise discrepancies between training domains are considered.
+In the case of G2DM, on the other hand, the goal is to match source domain distributions to decrease $\epsilon$, and thus only pairwise discrepancies between training domains are considered.